-- Include copy of a case presentation that emphasizes your theoretical orientation. - Include a copy of your Career Development theory paper
+- .
+Include copy of a case presentation that emphasizes your theoretical orientation. - · Include a copy of your Career Development theory paper

-Below Expected Developmental Level of Competency Meets Developmental Level of Competency Exceeds Developmental Level of Competency Elements associated with this competency: Establish and maintain effective relationships with the recipients of psychological services.
+Below the Minimum Level of Achievement Meets Minimal Level of Achievement Exceeds Minimal Level of Achievement Elements associated with this competency: Establish and maintain effective relationships with the recipients of psychological services.
 Develop evidence-based intervention plans specific to the service delivery goals.
 Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.
 Demonstrate the ability to apply the relevant research literature to clinical decision making.
-Modify and adapt evidence-based approaches effectively when a clear

-evidence-base is lacking.

-Evaluate intervention effectiveness, and adapt intervention goals and methods consistent with ongoing
+Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking.
+Evaluate intervention effectiveness, and adapt intervention goals and methods consistent with ongoing evaluation.

-evaluation.